DaveO-Home/dodex-vertx/handicap/README.md

 * Implemented new gRPC server as described in the docs:
   ''Vert.x gRPC Server is a new gRPC server powered by Vert.x HTTP server superseding the integrated Netty based gRPC client.
-  This server provides a gRPC request/response oriented API as well as a the generated stub approach with a service bridge.''
+  This server provides a gRPC request/response oriented API as well as the generated stub approach with a service bridge.''
   * see __.../handicap/src/main/kotlin/golf/handicap/vertx/HandicapGrpcServer.kt__, however, the Netty configuration is still default.
   * To use the new gRPC Vert.x server, execute __`export GRPC_SERVER=true`__ or change __`"grpc.server": true`__ in .../src/main/resources/application-conf.json for a permanent change